What Is A Home Theater System?

 If you’re interested in watching on the biggest screen absolutely possible, and you have the space and money for it, go for the projector.

-It’ll wind up being a better value over the TV IF you’re trying to go as big as possible (85 inches and up) But in order for a projector to be the most effective, just remember that you’ll want your viewing environment to be as dark as possible so that the image isn’t washed out.
+It’ll wind up being a better choice over the TV IF you’re trying to go as big as possible (80 inches and up) But in order for a projector to be the most effective, just remember that you’ll want your viewing environment to be as dark as possible so that the image isn’t washed out.

 Projectors use what are known as lumens as basically a measure of their peak brightness.
 To keep it simple, the more lumens the better.